isaac-wahba/news-aggregator/README.md

    Replace `your-nyt-api-key`, `your-news-api-key`, and `your-guardian-api-key` with your respective API keys.

 4. **Start the Application**:
    - Now you're ready to run the app.
-Start it using your preferred method (e.g., `npm start` or `yarn start`).
+Start it using `npm start`.